miDeb/personal-blog/posts/lox-jit.md

 A bytecode VM works by first compiling a program to bytecode and then executing that bytecode.
 The compiler breaks the program down into an array of opcodes that each represent a basic operation.
 These opcodes are only a single byte in size, which is why this representation is also called "bytecode".
-Some opcodes also carry additional information, like the opcode to load a constant, which is always followed by an additional byte that stores the index of that constant.
+Some opcodes also carry additional information, like the opcode to load a constant which is always followed by an additional byte that stores the index of that constant.

 Bytecode is then executed by the virtual machine (VM), which walks through the individual instructions and performs the associated operation.
 The core of the VM is essentially one big `match` statement (Rust's version of a `switch` statement) in a loop.

 ## From Compiling Bytecode to Compiling Machine Code
-A bytecode VM is conceptually very similar to an actual CPU.
-A CPU also executes a list of instructions one after the other <span class="gray">(well, actually, for optimization purposes CPUs don't execute instructions strictly in order, but we won't get into that)</span>.
+A bytecode VM is conceptually very similar to an actual CPU, which also executes a list of instructions one after the other <span class="gray">(well, actually, for optimization purposes CPUs don't execute instructions strictly in order, but we won't get into that)</span>.
 CPUs obviously don't understand the bytecode we defined for our little language, the're made for an architecture specific machine code.
 Real compilers have different backends to support multiple architectures
-<span class="gray">(such as x64, ARM or RISC-V)</span>, but we will focus on only one of them, x64 <span class="gray">(because that's what my computer is running on right now)</span>.
-We can expect
+<span class="gray">(such as x64, ARM or RISC-V)</span>, but `loxjit` supports on only one of them, x64 <span class="gray">(because that's what my computer is running on right now)</span>.
-the CPU to execute machine code faster than the VM can execute bytecode.
-This is because the CPU is now directly executing compiled lox code, instead of executing an interpreter that in turn executes lox code.
-CPUs are also really well optimized, and we can now directly benefit from those optimizations.
+We can expect a performance improvement if the CPU is directly executing compiled lox code, instead of executing an interpreter that in turn executes lox code.
+CPUs are really well optimized, which we benefit from.

 "Crafting Interpreters" already provides us with a bytecode virtual machine (`clox`) that we can use as a starting point to compile to machine code.
 There is already a compiler that emits bytecode.
 We'll just have to modify it to emit machine code instead!
 I didn't want to write my own assembler,